userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Smoothing_Filter/README.md

 ## Median filter
 Both image averaging and local averaging works by averaging pixels value, thus reducing the noise.
 The noise itself is still presents, but less apparent.
 Both filters are suitable to filter white noise.

 Salt and pepper is different kind of noise.
+If the value

 <img src="/images/meanFilter.png" width="700">